faluapp/falu-dotnet/README.md

 {
     Scope = EvaluationScope.Personal, // can also be Business
     Provider = StatementProvider.Mpesa,
-    Name = "KAMAU ONYANGO", // full name as on statement Phone = "+254722000000", // phone number as on statement for mobile based providers Password = "1234567890", // password to open statement file Content = System.IO.File.OpenRead("path-to-statement-file") // can be any readable stream
+    Name = "JOHN KAMAU ONYANGO", // full name as on statement Phone = "+254722000000", // phone number as on statement for mobile based providers Password = "1234567890", // password to open statement file Content = System.IO.File.OpenRead("path-to-statement-file") // can be any readable stream